Nurturing UCC Identity

 In San Francisco at Grace Episcopal Cathedral there once were thousands of rainbow colored threads that dropped down from the ceiling.
 Although there were so many threads of so many different colors when viewing the art they all appeared as one.
 Discerning the presence and identity of any one string on its own was a futile effort.
 The threads were only beautiful because they were together.
 To me this is another visual expression of not only our oneness in Christ, but the beauty of our shared witness as the church.

-As someone answering a vocational call to ministry I view my role as lifting others up in God's loving spirit.
-When we in ministry offer expressions of God's unconditional love through sharing Christ's messages we acknowledge that we are able to lift each other up because it is Christ alone walking alongside us all.
+As a Pastor I view my role as lifting and engaging others through God's loving spirit.
+When we in ministry offer expressions of God's unconditional love through sharing Christ's example we acknowledge that we are able to lift each other up because Christ is walking alongside us as well.

 (Acknowledging Jesus Christ as the sole Head of the Church.)